Families mourn, worry in wake of elementary school shooting | Entertainment

 Families mourn, worry in wake of elementary school shooting

-Distraught families gathered at a local civic center and turned to social media to mourn and make desperate pleas for help finding missing children as the death toll in a gruesome school shooting at a Texas elementary school rose to at least 19 students.
-Authorities said the gunman also killed two adults.
+Distraught families gathered at a local civic center and turned to social media to mourn and make desperate pleas for help finding missing children as the death toll in a gruesome school shooting at a Texas elementary school rose to at least 19 students and two teachers.

 Manny Renfro said he got word Tuesday that his grandson, 8-year-old Uziyah Garcia, was among those killed.